Building a Transport Package: The Right Way

 directory.

-Once you've looked at all the files and directories created by Bootstrap, go back the the MODX Manager and look at the objects created.
+Once you've looked at all the files and directories created by Bootstrap, go back the MODX Manager and look at the objects created.
 You should see all the objects specified in the Example project config file.
-Notice too that the project config file specifies a number of characteristics of some of the objects (e.g., parent, template, category, etc.).
+Notice too, that the project config file specifies a number of characteristics of some of the objects (e.g., parent, template, category, etc.).
+Note that the relationships are described with names rather than IDs, because the IDs won't be determined until your extra is installed.
+MyComponent will translate the names into IDs when the package is installed.
 You should see these relationships in the Manager as well.

 There are a lot of things you don't have to worry about with MyComponent.
 It puts all files in the proper locations and gives them standard names.
 All relationships between objects are handled automatically.
 Resources get the proper Templates.
 TVs are attached to the proper Templates.
 Plugins are attached to their events.
 Property Sets are attached to Elements.
 Elements get put in the proper categories.
 MyComponent handles this all automatically behind the scenes.
 Unless you're doing something very exotic, you should never have to directly edit a transport or build file (though you can if you want to).